GuilinDev/peerReviewAlgo/bq.md

 **Result:**

 Case:
-When I led the network monitoring project at the first time, it was very challenging to me.
+When I started the ZI Recruiter project at the first time, it was very challenging to me.

 Cause I have no idea how to build the authentication structure.
 In order to understand it better, I googled a lot of papers and learnt a lot of basic concepts about network authentication.
 Based on that, I started to work with customers to figure out what kind of problems that customers concerned the most.
 Cause some customers who are using our products are not professional network developers.
 I need to use their language to tell them the story.
 They just need to know when they need do the authentication to pull the data, they don’t care about how we do the authentication.
 All they need to do is just make easy decisions based on the suggestions we provide.
 The system will take care of all the other stuff.
 Like if they need cleaned communication device vendor configration data, the system will bubble up an authentication status alert to let the customers know, and also providing them the links to the detailed dashboards.
 They can choose the suggestions provided by system, like choosing the data schema and formats, and timestamp range.

-So, finally, after the delivery, we get positive feedbacks from customers.
+So, finally, after the delivery, I get positive feedbacks from customers.
 I am always trying my best to listen to the customers and provide the best experience for them.

 When I worked on the network monitoring project at xx, I was required to deploy Kafka streaming processing and create few rules for the authentication system.
-Our authentication system is based on various Kerberos realms, and the situations and requirements for each realms are definitely different.
+The authentication system is based on various Kerberos realms, and the situations and requirements for each realms are definitely different.
 Since I was the person who was leading network monitoring project, I want my customers to always have the best experience.
 So I started to think about automate the authentication.
 After the agreement from my manager, I categorized the current rules and the future rules based on different scenarios and requirements.
 Then I wrote a bunch of shell scripts to do the automation.
 I also created the APIs for those authentication, so if the customer doesn’t want the rule to be enabled, they can just click on dashboard to turn it off.

-After delivery, we had strong positive feedbacks from customer.
+After delivery, I had strong positive feedbacks from customer.
+What I learded is

 ### 3. Invent and Simplify 创新简化 ***
 > Leaders expect and require innovation and invention from their teams and always find ways to simplify.
 They are externally aware, look for new ideas from everywhere, and are not limited by “not invented here."
 As we do new things, we accept that we may be misunderstood for long periods of time.